yinhslin/profile/README.md

 Summary: Reformulate the action of a non-linear operator into a matrix operator on large (up to 10^5 dimensional) vector spaces, compute the nullspace and column space of the matrix to find vectors describing black holes.

-Key techcniques: (1) QR decomposition (numerically stable Gram-Schmidt), (2) Combinatorics in building products of matrix traces, (3) Non-commutative algebraic manipulations.
+Key techcniques: (1) QR decomposition (numerically stable Gram-Schmidt) to reveal the rank of large matrices, (2) Heavy combinatorics in building products of matrix traces, while taking into account cyclicity and trace relations, (3) Non-commutative algebraic manipulations.